freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/finding-primes.md

 # --description--

-Write a program to check if a number is a special type of number called a 'prime number'.
-A prime number is a number that is only divisible by 1 and itself, and it doesn't have any other factors.
+**Objective:**
+ The objective of this challenge is to write a program that determines whether a given number is a prime number or not.

+**Introduction:**
+ Prime numbers are a special type of number that are only divisible by 1 and themselves.
+They play a crucial role in number theory and various mathematical applications.
+This challenge focuses on writing a program that efficiently identifies whether a given integer is a prime number.

+**Challenge:**
+ Write a program that takes an integer from the user as input and determines whether the number is a prime number or not.
+If the number is prime, the program should output "Yes"; otherwise, it should output "No".

  For example, the number 7 is a prime number because it can only be divided by 1 and 7 without leaving a remainder.
 However, the number 12 is not a prime number because it has other factors, such as 2, 3, 4, and 6, in addition to 1 and 12.

 Take the number from the user.